shuttle-hq/shuttle-examples/rocket/jwt-authentication/README.md

-# Issue and verify JWT for authentication
+# Rocket with JWT authentication

 This example shows how to use [Rocket request guards](https://rocket.rs/v0.5-rc/guide/requests/#request-guards) for authentication with [JSON Web Tokens](https://jwt.io/) (JWT for short).
 The idea is that all requests authenticate first at <https://authentication-rocket-app.shuttleapp.rs/login> to get a JWT.